Colleges by Location

 Knowing more about a school's faculty can help you gauge the caliber of the education it can provide to you.

-In 2023, this ratio at University of Detroit Mercy was 11:1.
-That means that there were 11 times more students than teachers at this school.
-This school has recently reported to have 615 faculty members.
-Out of that number, there were 296 male and 340 female faculty members.
+In 2025, this ratio at University of Detroit Mercy was 12:1.
+That means that there were 12 times more students than teachers at this school.
+The faculty of this school consists of 635 members, according to the most recent data reported.
+This number included 291 men and 344 women.
 The fact that female faculty members outnumber the male ones at this school is telling of the importance gender equality has at University of Detroit Mercy.

 Student Population Diversity Graph